Call for Papers: Special Issue – Mentoring Undergraduate Research in the Professional Disciplines (February 1, 2016 deadline).

 Stretching Beyond the Semester: Undergraduate Research, Ethnography of the University, and Proposals for Local Change

-Abstract: Professor and students report on the benefits of mentoring in an advanced “Ethnography of the University” course at Marquette University.
-The course is built around investigations of local and university issues, allowing students to work closely with their faculty mentor and each other to develop questions and methods, collect data, and propose real solutions to local and university stakeholders.
+Abstract: Professor and students report on the benefits of mentoring in a writing-intensive “Ethnography of the University” course at Marquette University.
+The course is built around investigations of local and university matters, allowing students to work closely with faculty mentors and with each other to develop research questions, collect and analyze data, and propose real solutions to stakeholders.

 Beth Godbee, Marquette University, US

 Jessica Bazan, St. John’s University, US, Marquette ‘14

 Megan Glise, Marquette University Law School, US, Marquette ’14

 Ariel Gonzalez, Simmons College, US, Marquette ‘15

 Katelyn Quigley, University of Wisconsin Law School, US, Marquette ‘15

 Negotiating the Sponsorship Continuum: Preparing Humanities Undergraduates to Conduct RAD Research